 Lately there have been concerns about the safety of kratom, a withdrawal aid that has been gaining in popularity.
 Are these concerns valid?

 If you’re in recovery from an opioid use disorder, chances are you’ve heard about kratom.
 Maybe you’ve even tried it yourself.
 Kratom has gained popularity in recent years as an alternative to traditional opioids, which some people are using as a withdrawal aid, or simply on its own for relaxation.
-But lately there have been some concerns that the psychotropic plant, which is native to Southeast Asia, could be dangerous or liable to cause addiction on its own.
+But lately there have been increased concerns that the psychotropic plant, which is native to Southeast Asia, could be dangerous or could cause addiction on its own.
 How valid are these concerns?
 And does using kratom still count as recovery?

-Finally, even if we assume the seven people who only tested positive for kratom had, in fact, only consumed kratom—the report does not specify how they died.
-That leaves open the possibility that the person had an allergic reaction, or had some other medical condition that left him more vulnerable to the effects of kratom, or opioids in general.
+If we assume the seven people who only tested positive for kratom had, in fact, only consumed kratom, there are still questions.
+For example, the report does not specify how they died.
+That leaves open the possibility that the person had an allergic reaction, or had a medical condition that left them more vulnerable to the effects of kratom, or to opioids in general.

 We should take safety concerns seriously, but I believe the media reaction to the CDC report may have been overzealous.
 That doesn’t mean kratom is safe; it requires more research to tell.
 But there is not currently strong data to definitively indicate that it’s unsafe, either.
 As with any substance, caution and attention to one’s own personal reaction is warranted.